argumentcomputer/LSpec/README.md

 lean_exe Tests.Some.Dir.F2
 ```

+## Running specific test suites

+The `lspec` binary also accepts specific test suites as input.
+For example, you can call `lake exe lspec Foo Some.Bar` and it will build and run `Tests/Foo.lean` and `Tests/Some/Bar.lean`.

+This is particularly useful for running certain tests locally.

 ### Using LSpec on CI

+To integrate LSpec to GitHub workflows, run `lake exe lspec-ci <branch list>`.
+The singleton `["main"]` is the default branch list.
-To integrate LSpec to GitHub workflows, create the file `.github/workflows/lspec.yml` with the content:
+`lspec-ci` will create a file `.github/workflows/lspec.yml` with the content:

 ```yml
 name: "LSpec CI"